McLaren's Formula One future was never a doubt, says Andreas Seidl

 Formula 1 returns: Everything you need to know about the F1 season

-The National Bank of Bahrain announced on Monday a £150 million ($184.26 million) financing facility for the McLaren Group, which includes the team and supercar manufacturer.
+The National Bank of Bahrain announced on Monday a £150 million financing facility for the McLaren Group, which includes the team and supercar manufacturer.

 Bahrain's sovereign wealth fund Mumtalakat Holding Co is McLaren's majority shareholder.